Parents accused of leaving toddler alone in South Carolina while taking trip to New York

-CHARLESTON, S.C.
-(WCBD) – A mother and father accused of leaving their 2-year-old child alone in South Carolina while they were on a trip to New York were arrested Monday.
+A mother and father accused of leaving their 2-year-old child alone in South Carolina while they were on a trip to New York were arrested Monday.
+KTLA’s sister station WCBD reports.

 According to the Charleston Police Department, officers were called to an apartment complex around 2 p.m. on Nov.
 17 after someone reported a toddler alone in an apartment.
 A witness told officers that the child’s father, Donald Gekonge, 24, sent a text saying he was in New York for business.